 A masterpiece of medieval art, St Manchan’s Shrine is Ireland's largest surviving reliquary.
 A unique example of Irish monastic metalsmithing combining Irish, late Viking/Urnes and Romanesque Christian art styles.
 This cross fertilization of styles and cultures makes it a unique study from both archaeological and metalsmithing perspectives.

-Archaeologist Griffin Murray and metalsmith/photographer Kevin O’Dwyer are combining their expertise to create a high-quality coffee table publication that features O’Dwyer’s exquisite and atmospheric photographs and Griffin Murray’s in-depth story telling of the history and folklore of the shrine.
-The 90- page publication will feature full and double-page image spreads, antiquarian drawings and descriptive metalsmithing close-ups.
-The text will be presented in a series of essay’s that will cover various topics including Saint Manchan and Lemanaghan, the art and craftsmanship of Saint Manchan’s Shrine, cultural cross fertilization – the Late Viking/Urnes style - and the shrines relationship with the makers of The Cross of Cong.
+Archaeologist Griffin Murray and metalsmith/photographer Kevin O’Dwyer combined their expertise to create a high-quality full colour coffee table book that features O’Dwyer’s captivating and atmospheric photographs and Griffin Murray’s in-depth story telling of the history and folklore of the shrine.
+The publication features full and double-page image spreads, antiquarian drawings and descriptive metalsmithing close-ups.
+The text is presented in a series of essay’s that cover various topics including Saint Manchan and Lemanaghan, the art and craftsmanship of St Manchan’s Shrine, cultural cross fertilization – the Late Viking/Urnes style - and the shrines relationship with the makers of The Cross of Cong.

 In this monograph. mysteries have been solved; lacunas infilled.
 However, various contradictions and surprises are also revealed, through the unfolding story of several cultures merging to make something new, fresh, and dynamic, such as is found in this compact reliquary of the Hiberno-Norse style embedded in the Romanesque of the late medieval Christian empire, in Ireland.

 For those of us who might never be able to visit the shrine in person, this splendid book is the next best thing, and we are delighted and grateful.